Díaz-Canel is not sleeping: The memes that have him trembling after Maduro's capture

 Related videos:

-Following Nicolás Maduro's arrest by U.S. special forces, social media was flooded with memes parodying the Cuban leader Miguel Díaz-Canel's fear of a potential intervention by Donald Trump in Cuba.
-From comparisons to the Venezuelan leader to jokes about his whereabouts and his supposed "sleepless night," Cuban users turned the regime's fear into viral content.
+Following the arrest of Nicolás Maduro by U.S. special forces, social media was flooded with memes that parody the Cuban leader Miguel Díaz-Canel's fear of a potential intervention by Donald Trump in Cuba.
+From comparisons with the Venezuelan leader to jokes about his whereabouts and his alleged "sleepless night," Cuban users turned the regime's fear into viral material.

 Social Networks

-The arrest of Maduro sparked a wave of humor throughout Latin America, and Díaz-Canel has not escaped the fire of internet users.
-Within hours, social media was flooded with images, videos, and jokes that mock the Cuban leader's fear of facing the same fate as his Venezuelan ally.
+Maduro's arrest unleashed a wave of humor across Latin America, and Díaz-Canel has not escaped the fire from internet users.
+Within hours, social media was flooded with images, videos, and jokes that satirize the Cuban leader's fear of facing the same fate as his Venezuelan ally.

 Social Networks

-Jokes are also proliferating among Cubans on the Island, despite official censorship.
-In Telegram groups and WhatsApp channels, images of Díaz-Canel with a worried expression circulate, accompanied by phrases like “Turn off the light, Lis, the Yankees are coming” or “GAESA in panic mode.”
+Jokes are also proliferating among Cubans on the island, despite official censorship.
+Images of Díaz-Canel with a worried expression are circulating in Telegram groups and WhatsApp channels, accompanied by phrases such as "Turn off the light, Lis, the Yankees are coming" or "GAESA in panic mode."

 Social Networks

-Beyond the laughter, the memes reflect a shared fear within the circles of power in Cuba: that the fall of Maduro could signify the beginning of the end for authoritarian regimes allied with chavismo.
+Beyond the laughter, memes reflect a shared fear in Cuban power circles: that Maduro's fall could signal the beginning of the end for the authoritarian regimes allied with chavismo.
 The White House, under the presidency of Donald Trump and the leadership of Secretary of State Marco Rubio, has reiterated that "no dictator is beyond the reach of justice."

 Social Networks